How Does Veganism Help the Environment (Explained)

 Veganism is a diet and lifestyle choice that does not exploit or use animals in any way.
-There is a focus on the diet aspect, as vegans do not consume any animal products, like meat, fish, eggs, dairy, and even honey.
+The diet aspect is focused on, as vegans do not consume animal products like meat, fish, eggs, dairy, and even honey.

 Vegans believe in the ethical treatment of animals and that all living creatures have a right to live in freedom and happiness.

-There are different terms in the modern world used to describe dietary choices, and these are sometimes confused with veganism.
+Different terms are used in the modern world to describe dietary choices, and these are sometimes confused with veganism.
 Those who eat vegetarian do not consume meat and fish but can eat dairy and eggs and may wear products like leather and wool.

-Plant-based is another term that has gained popularity and is often used interchangeably with the word vegan.
-However, being plant-based relates specifically to diet, meaning you can be plant-based and not follow the same ethical code as a vegan.
+Plant-based is another popular term often used interchangeably with the word vegan.
+However, plant-based relates specifically to diet, meaning you can be plant-based and not follow the same ethical code as a vegan.

-The common theme with all these diets is that people often choose to cut out animal products to reduce their negative environmental impacts.
+The common theme of all these diets is that people often choose to eliminate animal products to reduce their negative environmental impacts.

 10 Ways That Going Vegan Can Help the Environment